thiscouldbebetter/PlanetaryDefenseFighterGame/Documentation/Development_Guide/Development_Guide.md

 						[
 							Locatable.fromPos
 							(
-								raiderPos.clone().addXY
+								enemyPos.clone().addXY
 								(
 									0, 0 - place.size.y
 								)
 							)
 						]
 					);
-					raiderActivity.targetEntitySet(targetEntity);
+					enemyActivity.targetEntitySet(targetEntity);
 				}
 				else
 				{
-					place.entityToRemoveAdd(raider.habitatCaptured);
+					place.entityToRemoveAdd(enemy.habitatCaptured);
-					place.entityToRemoveAdd(raider);
+					place.entityToRemoveAdd(enemy);
 				}
 			}
 		}

 	}

 8.4.
-The Raider class uses the Actor property, and defines its very own ActivityDefn to use with it, so we need to register that ActivityDefn with the WorldDefn.
+The Enemy class uses the Actor property, and defines its very own ActivityDefn to use with it, so we need to register that ActivityDefn with the WorldDefn.
 Open WorldGame.ts, locate the .defnBuild() method, and add the new activity definition in the proper place, adjusting commas as necessary:

-	Raider.activityDefnBuild()
+	Enemy.activityDefnBuild()

 8.5.
-The Raider's activity makes use of the method PlaceDefault.habitats() to get a convenient array of all the Habitats on the level.
+The Enemy's activity makes use of the method PlaceDefault.habitats() to get a convenient array of all the Habitats on the level.
 However, the sharp-eyed observer will note that that method doesn't exist yet.
 So open PlaceDefault.ts and add the following lines just before the final close brace of the class:</p>

 	habitats(): Habitat[]
 	{